Horizons for Homeless Children: History

 Linda A. Mason and Roger H. Brown, co-founders of child-care provider Bright Horizons, along with Michael R. Eisenson, founded the organization in 1988 to serve the needs of homeless children in the Greater Boston area.

-Kate Barrand currently serves as the President and CEO of the organization.
+Kate Barrand currently serves as the president and CEO of the organization.
+She plans to step down from her role and retire in the fall of 2026.

 Programs

 Early education center

 The early education center serves 225 children who are currently experiencing homelessness or have recently experienced homelessness.
 Serving children between the ages of two months to five years old, each classroom is led by a bilingual teacher and support staff.
+Each classroom includes three teachers/staff to maintain a low child-to-staff ratio.
 The education center operates year-round, and all of the organization’s programs are free for families.

 The center's curriculum integrates STEM programming, including engineering and coding, to provide students with early exposure to science and technology.

 Playspace program

 The Playspace Program installs rooms in family homeless shelters across Massachusetts which provide safe environments for children experiencing homelessness to play.
 Playspaces are staffed by volunteers.
 Many Playspaces are located in hotels and motels which have been converted into emergency shelters for families experiencing homelessness.